fbpx

 What is the difference between DNA testing and Pharmacogenomics?

 DNA testing, or genetic testing, comes in many forms, including tests for ancestry, relationships, inherited diseases, cancer risks, and medical diagnoses.
-These tests analyze your genes, chromosomes, or proteins to detect genetic conditions, assess disease risk, or determine hereditary traits.
+These tests analyze your genes to detect genetic conditions, assess disease risk, or determine hereditary traits.

 Pharmacogenomics (PGx), on the other hand, focuses specifically on how your genes affect your response to medications.
-It helps healthcare professionals personalize treatment plans, reduce the risk of adverse drug reactions (ADRs), optimize drug selection and dosage.
+It helps healthcare professionals personalize treatment plans, minimize the risk of adverse drug reactions, optimize drug effectiveness and dosing.

-While genetic testing can help identify potential health risks, PRECISE Pharmacogenomics (PGx) ensures that your medications are tailored specifically for you—enhancing safety and treatment effectiveness.
+While genetic testing can help identify potential health risks, PRECISE Pharmacogenomics (PGx) is a clinical-accredited medication genetic test that helps ensure your medications are tailored specifically for you — enhancing safety and treatment effectiveness.

 Is PRECISE Pharmacogenomics reliable?

 Yes.
-PRECISE Pharmacogenomics (PGx) provides comprehensive genome-wide coverage, analyzing nearly 100,000 ADME markers and over 1,000 genes, covering more than 500 commonly used medications, including:
+PRECISE Pharmacogenomics (PGx) provides comprehensive genome-wide coverage, analyzing nearly 100,000 ADME markers and over 1,000 genes, covering more than 500 commonly used medications across 20+ therapeutic areas, including:

 • Painkillers